Teachers: Mrs P Lloyd, Mrs S Hauser-Braun, Mrs E Holman, Mrs K Loveridge, Ms R Van Someren, Mrs C Watson, Ms L Lyes

 The examination covers the four language skills: listening, speaking, reading and writing, demonstrating and testing the student¹s ability to cope with the sort of situation outlined above.
 Whilst fluent communication is the main aim, students are also given a sound grounding in German grammar in preparation for possible AS level work.

-Spanish is taught to beginners in Year 10 and rapid progress is made through the essentials of the Key Stage 3 curriculum before embarking on the GCSE course.
+Spanish is taught to beginners and rapid progress is made through the essentials of the Key Stage 3 curriculum before embarking on the GCSE course.
 As with French and German, all four skill area are developed and the topics of self and family, home and environment, and leisure and tourism are covered in greater depth.

 Fluent communication and an understanding of grammar are the key aims of the course, to prepare students for Advanced study and real-life encounters with Spanish speakers.